propertyhive/WP-Property-Hive/README.txt

 9. Editing a contact record - The 'Contact Details' tab is where you store contact information for the contact
 10. Editing a contact record - The 'Relationships' tab contains all of the relationships that you have with this contact (i.e. in the event they're a landlord of two properties)
 11. Record an applicants' requirements.
 Allows for one or more set of requirements in the case where someone is looking to buy and rent.
 12. View a list of properties that match the applicant's requirements.
+You can them email these properties to the applicant.
 13. Enquiries made on the site are available from within WordPress.
 Assign them to a negotiator and mark them as 'Closed' once complete.
 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.2.1 =
+* Improve searching by postcode.
+Now caters for when search by first part of postcode only (e.g. SC1)
+* Added 'blank_option' option to taxonomy form fields, for when no label shown

 = 1.2.0 =
 * Applicant matching and emailing introduced